Travel Tango

 First Sketches

 With those insights from the competitors, I moved into ideation.
-First, by sketching early concepts to explore layout and flow.
+I started by sketching early concepts to quickly explore a range of layout and user flow possibilities.
+This approach helped surface design opportunities, uncover potential usability challenges early, and informed the direction of subsequent wireframes and prototypes.

 User Flow

-The drafted user flow outlines the path of the itinerary from submission onward, showing how the agent’s key actions—approving, rejecting, or escalating—directly influence its status at each step.
+The drafted user flow maps the itinerary’s journey from submission onward, illustrating how the agent’s key actions—approving, rejecting, or escalating—directly impact its status at each stage.
+A key design consideration was empowering agents with the autonomy to provide justification when rejecting or escalating an itinerary, ensuring accountability, clarity, and smoother downstream communication.

 Information Architecture